davegiles/salt-workshop/docs/grains/README.md

     roles:
         - webserver
         - memcache
+    cabinet: 13
+    cab_u: 14-15
 ```

+> `salt-call` is a command for running Salt functions on the local system
+> without involving the master.

-Now if we switch to master, we can use this custom grain for filtering etc. as we used built in grains:
+Now if we switch to the master, we can use this custom grain for filtering the
+same we used the built-in grains!

 ```
 $ sudo salt -G 'roles:webserver' test.ping
-0.sagent.learn.com:
+0.sminion.learn.com:
     True

 $ sudo salt -G 'roles:memcache' test.ping
-0.sagent.learn.com:
+0.sminion.learn.com:
     True

-$ sudo salt '0.sagent.learn.com' grains.item roles
+$ sudo salt '0.sminion.learn.com' grains.item roles
-0.sagent.learn.com:
+0.sminion.learn.com:
     ----------
     roles:
         - webserver
         - memcache
 ```

-As you can note from above two commands, we queried on the grain which has a list of values and it matched even if one of the roles from the list matched the value we quried.
+As you can see from the above commands, when the grain is a list of values, it
+is matched as long as the value we specified exists in the list.

-If a grain is set only on certain nodes, you will get blank value for other nodes for that grain:
+Finally, if a grain is set only on certain nodes, you will get blank value for
+other nodes for that grain:

 ```
 $ sudo salt '*' grains.item deployment
-0.sagent.learn.com:
+0.sminion.learn.com:
     ----------
     deployment:
         datacenter4
-1.sagent.learn.com:
+1.sminion.learn.com:
     ----------
     deployment:
 smaster.learn.com: